tomwassenberg/certbot-ocsp-fetcher/README.md

 # certbot-ocsp-fetcher
-`certbot-ocsp-fetcher` is a Bash script that fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
+`certbot-ocsp-fetcher` helps you setup OCSP stapling in nginx.
+It's a Bash script that fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
 This primes the OCSP cache of nginx, which is needed because of nginx bug [#812].
+In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx, for which you can take a look at [Mozilla's SSL Configuration Generator] for instance.

-This works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in locations that can be referenced in the nginx configurations of the websites that use the certificates.
+The script works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in locations that can be referenced in the nginx configurations of the websites that use the certificates.
 The script can behave in two ways.

 When this script is called by Certbot as a deploy/renew hook, this is recognized by checking if the variables are set that Certbot passes to its